NtajiBenbor/Spotify-s-Website-Clone/README.md

 -None

-## My process
+##

-I began by using HTML to build the foundation of the website before progressively incorporating CSS to provide styling to the web pages.Prior to developing the middle section area and designing the buttons for it, I first created the header and navbar and added the connections to them.The links were then placed down the footer using the CSS flexbox property, which I then used to create the footer area.The social media links were then positioned in the footer using Flexbox as well.The second page's first portion was created using HTML, and the buttons in this section were animated using CSS animation attributes.
+I started by laying the foundation of the website using HTML, and as I progressed, I incorporated CSS to style the web pages.
+Initially, I focused on creating the header and navbar and establishing their connections.
+Subsequently, I designed the buttons and the middle section area.
+For the footer, I utilized the CSS Flexbox property to arrange the links and later positioned the social media links using Flexbox as well.

-I then went on to make the page's second portion.
-Here, i created the second half of the page, which included the subscription cards for the various products, I designed these cards using CSS Flexbox.
-I then reused the earlier code for the footer here and made a repository on Github for this project.
+Moving on to the second page, I began by crafting its first portion using HTML.
+The buttons in this section were brought to life through CSS animation attributes.
+Afterward, I proceeded to work on the second half of the page, which included designing subscription cards for different products.
+To achieve this, I employed CSS Flexbox once again.
+To maintain consistency, I reused the footer code from the previous page.

+Lastly, I took the project to Github, creating a repository for easier management and collaboration.

 ### Built with